Timothy-ZhangYF/MEAM-5100-Semi-Autonomous-Rover/README.md

 * **The Impact:** With the brick deployed, our robot faced zero risk from base defenses and zero attack downtime, achieving the theoretical fastest time-to-kill (TTK).
 Beyond optimal TTK, watching a robot cleanly "poop out" a dead-weight block onto a base button and casually drive away was easily the most demoralizing offensive play.

 #### 2.1 High-Torque Closed-Loop Drive (Engineered for Payload & Ramp Climbing)
-* **The Constraint:** To climb the arena ramps and overpower opponents in collisions while carrying our added payload weight, standard brushed DC motors would stall.
+* **The Constraint:** To climb the arena ramps and overpower opponents in collisions while carrying additional payload weight, standard brushed DC motors would stall.
 * **The Solution:** We selected high-gear-ratio motors and implemented a custom **encoder-based closed-loop PID speed controller**.
-* **The Impact:** Maintained maximum available torque at low rotational speeds, preventing tire slippage and enabling high-traction positional control.
+* **The Impact:** Maintained maximum available torque at low rotational speeds, preventing tire slippage and enabling high-traction control.
 When colliding with an opponent, our closed-loop controller automatically adjusted PWM to maintain target wheel RPM, completely overpowering open-loop, high-speed drives that stalled on contact.

 ---